Image source: Amazon

 Casio Privia PX-160

-- The AiR engine provides highly-accurate grand piano sounds with seamless dynamics for a remarkably expressive and...
+• The AiR engine provides highly-accurate grand piano sounds with seamless dynamics.

-- The Tri-Sensor Scaled Hammer Action II keyboard has an incredible feel and captures the dynamics of a performance with...
+• The Tri-Sensor Scaled Hammer Action II keyboard has an incredible feel and captures the dynamics of a performance.

-- Features a chassis designed for an elegant look and to house a 8w x 8w speaker system that delivers the PX-160’s...
+• Features a chassis designed for an elegant look and to house an 8w x 8w speaker system.

 Depending on the package you purchase this digital piano price ranges between $450 and $680.
 The bundles offer the best deals.